Introduction to the proposed new Consumer Duty:

 - Act in good faith towards retail customers

-- Avoid foreseeable harm to retails customers, and
+- Avoid causing foreseeable harm to retail customers, and

 - Enable and support retail customers to pursue their financial objectives.